colinodell/python-qnapstats/.github/ISSUE_TEMPLATE.md

-Please provide the following information along with your issue report:
+Please provide the following information along with your issue report (replace anything inside of `<>`):

 **Device Model Number**: <TS-451>